akamai/AkamaiOPEN-edgegrid-java/README.md

 ```

 NOTE: You only need to include headers in your `Request` that will be included
 in the EdgeGrid request signature.
-Many APIs to not require any headers to be
+Many APIs do not require any headers to be
 signed.

 `EdgeGridV1Signer` is an implementation of the EdgeGrid V1 Signing Algorithm.